tc39/proposal-eventual-send/README.md

 ## Details

-To specify eventual-send operations and handled promises, we follow the pattern use to incorporate proxies into JavaScript: We specified...
+To specify eventual-send operations and handled promises, we follow the pattern used to incorporate proxies into JavaScript: We specified...
    * internal methods that all objects must support.
    * static `Reflect` methods for invoking these internal methods.
    * invariants that these methods must uphold.